plexescor/ButterFocus/README.md

 **ViraChrono is different.**

-It’s built in **pure C++**, runs quietly in the background, and **tracks exactly what you do** on your computer: which windows are active and how often you switch between them.
+It’s built in **C++ and C#**, runs quietly in the background, and **tracks exactly what you do** on your computer: which windows are active and how often you switch between them.
 That’s it.
 Simple.
 Efficient.
 Brutally honest.

 No cloud.
 No accounts.
 No analytics.
 Just your raw productivity data stored **locally**.
 You own it, you control it.